Skip to main content

 Tribal-Specific Wedding Colors and Meanings

 Traditional wedding colors in The Gambia are ethnically determined, with Fulas wearing red (symbolizing vitality), Mandinkas choosing black (representing elegance), and Wolofs selecting white (indicating purity).
-These color traditions date back over 500 years and remain observed in 68% of traditional ceremonies.
+These color traditions date back centuries and remain observed in many traditional ceremonies.

 Detailed color symbolism by tribe: